In their Reception Year, as part of the Early Years Foundation Stage (EYFS), children work towards the 17 Early Learning Goals listed below.

 Book Corner: Your child will be encouraged to take home a book of their choice every day.
 This is for you to share with your child.
 When you are ready, please return the book so that your child can choose another book to take home.

-Reading Books: When children are ready, they will begin to bring home a reading book - we use the Oxford Reading Tree phonic reading scheme.
-Further information about supporting reading and arrangements for returning books will accompany your child’s first book home.
+Reading Books: When children are ready, they will begin to bring home a reading book - we use the Oxford Reading Tree reading scheme.
+Further information about supporting reading will be given at a Parents Reading Meeting.
+Reading books are changed in class on Monday, Wednesday and Fridays.
+Please try to ensure that your child has their reading book and home contact book in class every day.

 Water Bottle: Please bring in a named water bottle containing fresh water every day.
 This will be available to your child throughout the day and refilled as necessary.

-Sharing book: Please return this book every day with any relevant comments.
+Home Contact Book book: Please return this book every day with any relevant comments.
 It is checked by the TA each day.
-Please let us know if your child is being collected by someone other than a parent or is attending an afterschool club.
+Please let us know if your child is being collected by someone other than a parent or is attending After School Club.

 Sun cream: Unfortunately we are not allowed to apply sun cream.
 If you would like sun cream re-applied during the day please send it into school in a named bottle so that your child can apply it themselves.